 If you would like to support the Marquez family, please consider donating to the family’s legal defense fund using the form below.

 Support the Case

-Your tax-deductible donation will be used to support Daniel’s case and other legal work to advance civil rights and liberties, and pro-human values.
+Your tax-deductible donation will be used to support Daniel’s case and other legal work to advance civil rights and liberties.

 Foundation Against Intolerance & Racism is a Fiscally Sponsored Program of United Charitable, a registered 501(c)(3) nonprofit organization.